uohzxela/clean-code-ruby/README.md

-Oftentimes you have duplicate code because you have two or more slightly different things, that share a lot in common, but their differences force you to have two or more separate functions that do much of the same things.
-Removing duplicate code means creating an abstraction that can handle this set of different things with just one function/module/class.
+Oftentimes you have duplicate code because you have two or more slightly different things, that share a lot in common, but their differences force you to have two or more separate methods that do much of the same things.
+Removing duplicate code means creating an abstraction that can handle this set of different things with just one method/module/class.

 Getting the abstraction right is critical, that's why you should follow the SOLID principles laid out in the *Classes* section.
 Bad abstractions can be